anferrat/rmu-commander/README.md

 ## Limitations

 - Only supporting Continuous Interruption, Turn On and Turn Off commands.
 - You can only send commands and see site and command status updates.
-To view sites' data use the official web app.
+To view full data use the official web app.
-- Even though it's written in RN, there is currently no way to upload it to AppStore anyways.